 I’m not much for writing sappy cards.
 Or sending flowers.

-He’s a hard man to buy presents for.
+He’s also a hard man to buy a Father’s Day gift for.

 Raise your hand if the man in your life wishes he had a better relationship with his own father?

-Christopher Briscoe, an internationally renown photographer who lives in Ashland, Oregon and is Kirk Douglas’s family photographer, did the photos for this book.
+Christopher Briscoe, an internationally renown photographer who is Kirk Douglas’s family photographer, did the photos for this book.